Canada Greener Homes Program 2026: What’s Gone, What’s New, and What It Means for Your Solar Decision

 Most 5–6 kW systems pay back in 8 to 12 years with current electricity rates and rebates.
 The Sadlon commercial project pays back at year seven, which is where residential pricing is headed as installs get faster.

-Can I combine Ontario rebates with the federal Greener Homes Loan?
+Can I combine Ontario rebates with net metering or the federal Greener Homes Loan?

 How much roof space do I need for a 6 kW system?